 - Work exploring colour, form and mixed media approaches are welcome, as are three dimensional works, such as installations, models, jewellery, soft or hard sculpture

 Note: Students applying to the Digital Futures Undergraduate Program have special portfolio requirements.

-A statement of intent of approximately 350 words is a required element of the portfolio.
+A Statement of Intent of approximately 300 to 350 words is a required element of the portfolio.
+After your application has been received and processed details will be emailed to you about the Statement of Intent.
 No portfolio will be reviewed without the written statement.